Borja21091/Masonry-Crack-Detection-Dataset/README.md

 Crack images of size 224 x 224 pixels.

-## Labels
+## Annotations

 The bounding-box labels are structured following the format used for YOLO format.
 Each image in the dataset has a corresponding *.txt* file containing the objects in the image.
 The text files are formatted as:

 `<object-id> <x-center> <y-center> <width> <height>`

 - **object-id**: integer representing the class of the object.
 This should start from 0 and increase by 1 for each new object class.
-This dataset only contains 'Crack' images, therefore `<object-id>` is always 0.
+Currently, this dataset only contains 'Crack' images, therefore `<object-id>` is always 0.
 In the event of adding more defects, this will be updated accordingly.

 - **x/y-center**: coordinates of the bounding-box centre, normalised by the width and height of the image.
 Values should range within [0,1].

 - **width/height**: dimensions of the bounding-boxes, normalised by the width and height of the image.
 Values should range within [0,1].

 ## Examples

 ![Dataset Examples](figs/Detection_Dataset_Examples.png)

+## Contributing

+There are several tasks that one could do to improve the current dataset such as, segmentation, add more defects, error spotting...
+If you would like to contribute to the project, please follow the guidelines:

+1. Fork the repo and create your branch from 'main'.
+2. If you've added more images, make sure that their size is consistent with the rest of the dataset (224 x 224).
+3. If you've added more bounding-box annotations, ensure they follow YOLO formatting [[`YOLO`](#annotations)].
+4. For segmentation, please consider using [Roboflow](www.roboflow.com) labeling tool.

+### Issues

+Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 ## Citing this dataset